Find a resource

 European Research Council

 "FRONTIERS, an initiative funded by the European Research Council, invites applications from science journalists worldwide for immersive residencies at European research institutions.
 These residencies, spanning 3 to 5 months, offer unparalleled opportunities to delve into frontier research across diverse disciplines, including social sciences and humanities."
 The program will support four annual calls for applications between 2023 and 2026, supporting up to 40 fellowships.
-The 2024 application deadline is March 5.
+Round 3 deadline was May 6, 2025.

 Workshop